ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

 = 2.0.2 03/12/2020 =
+* TWEAK: Slightly tighten heading matching, last update made it a little too loose.
+* BUG: Correct logic required to place TOC before first heading which is required for the more lax heading matching required for page builders.

+= 2.0.2 03/12/2020 =
 * COMPATIBILITY: Remove filter to exclude Ultimate Addons for VC Composer Tabs from heading eligibility.
 * COMPATIBILITY: Add additional filters to improve Elementor compatibility.
 * TWEAK: Loosen heading matching when doing find/replace to insert in page links.
 Excluding the opening heading tag to allow matching heading where page builders dynamically add classes and id which break heading matching during find/replace.